-Dealer Relationships - The value associated with the Licensee's dealer relationships is attributed to its long standing dealer distribution network.
-The estimate of fair value assigned to this asset was determined using the income approach, which requires an estimate or forecast of the expected future cash flows from the dealer relationships through the application of the distributor method under the multi-period excess earnings approach.
+Dealer Relationships - The value associated with Cobalt's dealer relationships is attributed to its long standing dealer distribution network.
+The estimate of fair value assigned to this asset was determined using the income approach, which requires an estimate or forecast of the expected future cash flows from the dealer relationships through the application of the multi-period excess earnings approach.
+The estimated remaining useful life of dealer relationships is approximately twenty years.